 Key Competencies and Objectives

-Data science master’s programs seek to teach students how to analyze data sets, quantify data, and succinctly derive insights from data analysis.
+Data science master’s programs will teach you how to analyze data sets, quantify data, and succinctly derive insights from data analysis.
 Courses encompass a range of disciplines, including social sciences, computer science, statistics, management, and law.

-Upon graduation, students will be expected to display competence in retrieving, organizing, and analyzing data, applying statistical analysis, designing visualizations, communicating important data points, and understanding federal requirements regarding data security.
+Upon graduation, you will be expected to display competence in retrieving, organizing, and analyzing data, applying statistical analysis, designing visualizations, communicating important data points, and understanding federal requirements regarding data security.

-Master’s degrees help offer the assurance of more opportunities in the employment sphere, a higher rate of pay, and the opportunity to manage a team of other data scientists.
+Earning a master’s degree will give you more opportunities in the employment sphere, a higher rate of pay, and the opportunity to manage a team of other analysts.

 Career Opportunities for Data Scientists in Colorado with Advanced Degrees

 With a high demand for qualified data scientists spreading across virtually all industries in Colorado, data scientists with advanced degrees are integral to the success of many businesses.
-In 2015, the MIT Sloan Management Review survey reported that four in ten companies described a lack of analytical data skills as a key challenge in business processes, revealing the market for data scientists.
+In 2020, tech hiring firm DICE identified data scientists and data engineers as the top two fastest growing occupations in information technology, showing plenty of runway ahead for data science careers.

 The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Colorado in February 2016.
+These examples were taken from a survey of job vacancy announcements for data scientists in Colorado.

 Director of Data Science at Anthem, Inc. in Denver, CO